dr-ni/onboard/README.md

 without the need of any configuration, as it can read the keyboard layout from the X server.

-Features are:
-- Support of custom layouts through the use of xml and svg files.
-- Support of custom themes for the appearance through the use of xml files.
-- Support of macros to automatically type custom defined texts.
-- Support of <modifier>+<mouseclick> combination.
-- Toggling mouse buttons to perform right clicks with the left mouse button.
-- Control of the hover click feature provided by the system.
-- Minimizing the keyboard to the panel, a trayicon, or a floating icon.
-- Docking

 The parent project sadly seems not to be maintained anymore (https://launchpad.net/onboard).
 Old PPA downloads for Ubuntu-releases can still be found at